HECM For Home Purchase – The Basics

 - Borrowers must keep their home in good repair, pay property taxes and homeowners insurance, and otherwise comply with loan terms.
 If you do not have enough money for these expenses, you could face foreclosure and lose your house.

 Costs: We do not charge a deposit.
 You are responsible for paying the cost of your FHA appraisal and for the cost of HECM counseling.
 Most other fees are added to the loan balance, such as: title search; title insurance; local taxes; etc..
 These are normal costs for any traditional mortgage.
-Also HUD charges a MIP fee of either .5% or 2.5%, depending on the percentage of funds you access.
+Also HUD charges an up-front MIP fee of 2%.